zack-bitcoin/amoveo/docs/design/trees.md

 This tree stores by hash.
 It returns a 1 if the thing exists, a 0 otherwise.
 This data is available to the VM.

+=== governance

+This tree stores by atom name.
+It contains many variables that define the consensus protocol.
+The oracles can be used to update these variables.